lriuui0x0/SCED_Localization/README.md

 1. *Translate* the card objects in the mod repositories.
 The translation data will be saved in the `SE_Generator/data` directory as CSV files.

 2. *Generate* the Strange Eons script to generate a list of individual translated card images, saved in the `SE_Generator/images` directory.
+This step will not overwrite preiviously generated images.

 3. *Pack* the individual translated images into deck images and save them into the deck image directory.